-The Rocky Vista University Office for Diversity, Equity, and Inclusion (DEI) is a resource for students, staff, and faculty regarding diversity, equity, and inclusion opportunities and challenges in healthcare education across the Colorado, Utah, and Montana campuses.
-Our goal is the promotion and practice of DEI throughout every sector and dimension of the University to the benefit of the entire RVU community.
-Contact us for more information or services at 720-875-2825.
+The Rocky Vista University Office of Inclusive Excellence is a resource for students, staff, and faculty regarding diversity, equity, and inclusion opportunities and challenges in healthcare education across the Colorado, Utah, and Montana campuses.

+The DEI Committee helps lead the campus in the promotion and practice of Inclusive Excellence DEI throughout every sector and dimension of the University to the benefit of the entire RVU community.